Introduction and Overview

 “personal data”

-any information relating to an identified or identifiable natural person (hereinafter "data subject"); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person;
+means any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person;

 Explanation: Personal data is therefore all data that can identify you as a person.
-This is usually data such as:
+This typically includes data such as:

-- Identification numbers such as social security number, tax identification number, identity card number or matriculation number
+• Identification numbers such as social security number, tax identification number, ID card number or matriculation number

-According to the European Court of Justice (ECJ), your IP address is also considered personal data.
-IT experts can use your IP address to determine at least the approximate location of your device and, subsequently, you as the owner of the connection.
-Therefore, the storage of an IP address also requires a legal basis within the meaning of the GDPR.
-There are also so-called "special categories" of personal data, which are also particularly worthy of protection.
-These include
+According to the European Court of Justice (ECJ), your IP address also counts as personal data.
+IT experts can use your IP address to determine at least the approximate location of your device and subsequently you as the connection owner.
+Therefore, storing an IP address also requires a legal basis in the sense of the GDPR.
+There are also so-called “special categories” of personal data that are particularly worthy of protection.
+These include:

-- biometric data (i.e. information on mental, physical or behavioral characteristics that can identify a person).
+• biometric data (this is information on psychological, physical or behavioral characteristics that can identify a person).

 Profiling